php-fig/fig-standards/proposed/http-factory/http-factory.md

      *
      * The stream MUST be readable and may be writable.
      *
-     * @param resource $resource PHP resource to use as basis of stream.
+     * @param resource $resource The PHP resource to use as basis of stream.
      */
     public function createStreamFromResource($resource): StreamInterface;
 }